caldwellRobotics/RoboSoccer/README.md

 # **RoboSoccer**

-Welcome to the official page for **RoboSoccer at Caldwell University**!
+Welcome to the official handbook for **RoboSoccer **!
+The first ever Robotics Event at Caldwell University.
 Get ready to dive into the exciting world of robotic soccer with this hands-on event designed for technology enthusiasts and aspiring engineers.
-This page contains all the information you need to participate in or follow the event, including materials provided, competition rules, event schedule, and updates.
+This page contains all the information you need to participate in or follow the event.

 ## **About the Event**